How to File a DMCA Takedown on Xvideos (2026 Guide)

 Before filing a takedown notice, verify that the content is actually infringing and is not protected as fair use under 17 U.S.C. § 107.
 Courts weigh four factors:

-- The purpose and character of the use (commercial vs. educational; transformative vs. reproductive)
+- The purpose and character of the use, including whether it is commercial and whether it is transformative

 - The nature of the copyrighted work